nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

-The date and time when the test was performed
+The date and time when the test was performed.

 ### issued ###